Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 - Use the **while** loop in a shell script.
 - Use the **exit** and **break** statements in a shell script.
 - Explain how to configure and use a **.bashrc** start-up file.
+- Create a bash shell script to **generate multiple user accounts** from a comma separated value (.csv) file.

 ## Lab Reference Material